some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-At least for 11 Bit CAN-IDs the layout of the Message ID shall be followed :need:`feat_req_someip_60` and :need:`feat_req_someip_67`.
+At least for 11 bit CAN-IDs the layout of the Message ID shall be followed :need:`feat_req_someip_60` and :need:`feat_req_someip_67`.
 This means that the 16th bit from the left shall be set to 0 or 1 according to the Message ID (0x00 or 0x02).

 .. feat_req:: 🎯
     :id: feat_req_someip_568